vkoskiv/c-ray/README.md

 ## Writing your own raytracing algorithm

-C-Ray is built such that a new raytracing algorithm can be a drop-in replacement.
+C-ray is built such that a new raytracing algorithm can be a drop-in replacement.
 Here's some pointers on getting started.

 Your custom raytracing function takes two parameters.
 A light ray, and a scene: